Saturday July 2nd, 2022, 0615-2000

 I knew I was close to the road when I started catching glimpses of houses.
 It was nice to break free of the bugs, with the views opening up to rolling green fields as far as the eyes could see.
 As far as road walking goes, all day today was the gold standard.
 The dirt was pretty soft but not too dusty, and mostly free of ball- bearing gravel.
 Altogether maybe only around 30 vehicles passed me all day, which is rather incredible given the holiday weekend and the 30 some miles I covered.
 Most drivers were pretty courteous and a few even stopped to say hi.
 Only once did I notice someone driving too fast.
 Overall I had the road to myself and didn’t have to be concerned about which side I walked on.
 It was also partially shaded much of the day.

 After 9 miles I came to Havillah, a tiny collection of quaint farm houses and a church.
 Like many churches I’d encountered on the AT, this one had opened its doors to PNT hikers.
 They went so far as putting a notice board at the road intersection, a kiosk on the outside and bathrooms and a kitchen available for hikers inside.
 The sign said that we were even welcome to camp on the lawn or bunk in the dinning room.
-I raided the refrigerator to find personal pizzas and pot pies…all labeled: PNT hikers only!
+I explored the refrigerator to find personal pizzas and pot pies…all labeled: PNT hikers only!
 I felt so special, I just had to eat a pizza.
 Well, 2 because they came doubly packaged.

 I lingered far too long then set off for another 10 miles to Lost Lake.
-Officially, a PNT goes on a series of trails over 7k’ Mt Bonaparte but a 2021 fire closure was still in effect.
+Officially, the PNT goes on a series of trails over 7k’ Mt Bonaparte but a 2021 fire closure was still in effect.
 The trails were likely in shambles from blowdowns and erosion or collapsed soils.
 I’d learned my lesson about the woes of walking through fire areas in the southwest, so I happily took the road detour.
 But my feet were starting to hurt by the time I reached the lake.
 I should have stopped for a swim but decided to carry on to Lake Bonaparte, where there was a resort and restaurant.
 The lakes were both pretty popular on this holiday weekend but not overcrowded.
-They had nice grassy beaches and a plethora of paddle craft strewn about.
+They had nice grassy and sand beaches and a plethora of paddle craft strewn about.
 Very inviting.

-A local driving a prius had stopped to give me a hot tip on a dirt FS road that connected both lakes.
+A Prius-driving local had stopped to give me a hot tip on a dirt FS road that connected both lakes.
 This got me off what had just become a paved road and was more direct, probably shaving a mile or so.
 I walked along the length of Lost Lake then climbed a bit over a ridge.
 The dirt road dumped out just before the detour turned to resume the red line, skipping the lake.
 So I actually walked almost a mile one way, out of the way to go to the resort and lake but it was worth it (plus I’d banked that distance in the more direct road walk).

 My feet were howling when I arrived, with a few hot spots beginning to make their presence known.
 I’d done about 25 miles by this point, which is a lot considering my second day.
 I plopped down on the front porch to catch my energy, chatting with a resort manager.
 Dinner was just being served but as it was sunny and warm, a swim was in order first.
 As per my usual customs, I went in fully clothed in my dress, using the opportunity to rinse away all the sweat.
 A hiking dress actually serves as pretty good beach attire and is better than stripping down to my underwear.